tmfg/digitraffic/pages/afir-en.md

 The topic indicates which EVSE device’s status the message refers to.

+## MQTT user

+MQTT messages can be listened to anonymously without a user, but if your MQTT software for some reason requires a username and password, you can use the following credentials:
+**Username** : digitraffic
+**Password** : digitrafficPassword

 [swagger_afir_test]: https://afir-test.digitraffic.fi/swagger/  "AFIR test Swagger UI"

 [swagger_afir]: https://afir.digitraffic.fi/swagger/  "AFIR Swagger UI"